websemantics/journey/README.md

 Oftentimes people share their learning experiences via blog posts in the format of explaining the subject matter or teaching others.

 The aim here is to find a meaningful way to share learning experiences (not the learning itself), new knowledge, skills and discoveries to share with like minded people.
 I think that will be a kick ass tool.

+# The River

+A liver is commonly used metaphor to represent the flow of life.
+A river can also represent a number of concepts during the learning journey of a person.

+Branching streams which later rejoin could represent someone's acquiring knowledge to support whatever they are currently working on, and integrating it back later on.

+A river could branch into a dry land turning into green as representation of learning a new subject.
+Ponds and water reservoir can from by a river possible for accumulation and new contributions to knowledge.

+A river can form waterfalls which might represent a climax of understanding an conquer a challenge.

 Thoughts are welcomes :)